Myra Greene, edited excerpts from an interview with Tate Shaw that appears in the book My White Friends (2012, Kehrer Verlag):

-Center for Documentary Studies at Duke University
+Center for Documentary Studies, Porch and University Galleries

 1317 W. Pettigrew St., Durham, North Carolina

 “The idea gradually dawned on me that what we were doing was not merely making dry plates, but that we were starting out to make photography an everyday affair.” —George Eastman, founder of the Eastman Kodak Company

 Exhibit curator Lisa McCarty, 2013–14 CDS exhibitions intern: